RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/5-Notifications/5-Notifications.md

 # Notifications

-## The notifications alert indicator
+## Notifications Alert Indicator

-A visual alert indicator can be found in the top right of Rapid Platforms explorer expereince.
+A visual alert indicator can be found in the top right of Rapid Platforms explorer experience.
 This indicator presents a count of unread mentions, reminders and announcements.

 :::info[Please note]
  Regardless of weather you have unread messages, you can click on this bell icon to see previously read messages.